Mirror Displacement (Brambles)

 Two original 126 format chromogenic-development transparencies

-Collection of the Dallas Museum of Art, Texas
+Collection Dallas Museum of Art, Texas

 See Also